The progressive nature of rod loading is the axiom upon which all fly casting technique must be built - Peter Anderson

-Forearm rotation determines plane with both single and double-handed rods.
+Forearm determines plane with both single and double handed rods.

-I am 55 years old, and an APGAI qualified Game Angling Instructor in both 'Trout and Sea Trout' and 'Salmon' disciplines.
+I am 56 years old, and a GAIA APGAI qualified Game Angling Instructor in both 'Trout and Sea Trout' and 'Salmon' disciplines.
 The qualifications covering advanced level single and double-handed fly rod use.

 I am especially pleased to recently have become a member of E.F.F.A.